ComPile: A Large IR Dataset from Production Sources: Statistical Analysis

 \section{Statistical Analysis}

-We performed several prototypical analyses of our dataset to characterize the obtained data, showcasing the utility of its inherent statistics and correlations to compiler engineers to guide development decisions, and its utility for the training of large language models.
-The ability to explore, and compare these analyses cross-language is one of the main utilities of our dataset to compiler engineers, as well as to the construction of machine-learned compiler componentry.
+To characterize the dataset, its inherent statistical utility, and correlation to not only guide development decision of compiler engineers, but also its utility for the training of large language models, a number of statistical analyses are performed.
+The ability to explore, and compare these analyses cross-language is a core novelty of our dataset to compiler engineers, as well as to the construction of machine-learned compiler componentry.